Learned-Database Systems Security: Learned-Database Systems Security Survey

 \subsection{Discussion}

-As table~\ref{tab:systems} shows, in almost all systems, the attack surface increases for almost all attack types of interest.
-For shared-resource systems, we were able to exclude increased risk for only a few adversarial-input attacks, for two reasons: first, because attackers who issue requests to job schedulers or query optimizers can overload these systems without attacking the ML component, by simply submitting actually-resouce-intensive jobs/queries.
-Second, because learned database configuration produces knob values that are unlikely to be any less robust than those produced by manual tuning.
+These areas discussed so far represent the most prominent directions we identified in the research on learned database systems, with each being supported by multiple papers.
+Table~\ref{tab:systems} summarizes our findings.
+In almost all systems, the attack surface increases for almost all attack types of interest.
+For shared-resource systems, we were able to exclude increased risk for only a few adversarial-input attacks, for two reasons: first, because attackers who issue requests to query optimizers can overload these systems without attacking the ML component, by simply submitting actually-resouce-intensive queries.
+Second, because learned configuration produces knob values that are unlikely to be any less robust than those produced by manual tuning.

 \begin{insightbox} \textbf{Takeaway:} The incorporation of ML universally compromises shared-resource systems to adversarial inputs, timing, and poisoning. \end{insightbox}